visakan4/shopifyWinterChallenge/README.md

  * In Android Studio, File ---> Open ----> Navigate to the file location
  * Build the application
  * Run the application once the build is successful.

+If incase AppCompat Activity does not get resolved.
+Check this [link](https://stackoverflow.com/questions/29199891/cannot-resolve-symbol-appcompatactivity)

 ### Credits